jeet-parekh/inputlogger/README.md

-## Low-level input logger for Go (for Windows)
+## Low-level input logger

 ---

 ### About inputlogger

-- Use inputlogger to capture low-level input events from keyboard or mouse (for Windows).
+- Use inputlogger to capture low-level input events from keyboard or mouse.
+- Works only for Windows.

+---

 ### Example